ARNOLDACHIKI/ARNOLDACHIKI/README.md

 ARNOLD ACHIKI
-am a  compuetr science student at the MULTIMEDIA UNIVERSITY OF KENYA
+am a  computer science student at the MULTIMEDIA UNIVERSITY OF KENYA